cloudify-cosmo/cloudify-dev/guides/dev-environment/README.md

 Cloudify code changes pretty rapidly, we suggest you sync your code (git pull) at least once a day.
 Remember that when you work on a feature/bug, you should always be working on your own branch, leaving the *master* branch clean of changes or commits.
 So, by syncing we mean updating the *master* branch of every project.
-If you follow this, syncing your master branch should not introduce any conflicts, and it just a matter of running:
+If you follow this, syncing your master branch should not introduce any conflicts, and it's just a matter of running:

 ```
 (cloudify-cosmo)10:14:43 (master) ~/dev/src/cloudify-cosmo/cloudify-cli$ git pull origin master